 By showing the user examples of the generalised process and how to modify it to swap components (or in Cyclr’s case, connector steps) they’ll achieve their integration project.
 This is done without having to spoon-feed users through exact templates while upskilling them on your platform in the process.

 A wide range of SaaS software types offer users example templates to get them started, some good examples include:

 Email Marketing Templates

-Every business has their own processes and sales funnels, so CRMs have become more adaptive to the needs of their customers.
+Every business has its own processes and sales funnels, so CRMs have become more adaptive to the needs of their customers.
 CRMs such as Monday.com provide fully customisable templates to assist new users with managing their leads and deals on their platform.

 Here at Cyclr, we take the concept of templating to the core of our embedded iPaaS product.

 When it comes to creating a workflow integration for your users to install within your application you are aiming to build a template.
 In fact, in the Cyclr Console, we don’t call integrations (or workflows for that matter).
 We call them “templates”, as that’s what you’re creating.
 Templates only become an integration once a user has completed the authentication of applications.
 Then mapped any additional fields of data and clicked install.